0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/06_User_Data/README.md

 # Can I change the User data of an instance?

 Yes, to do so you have to first stop the instance and repeate the steps from above.
-Since the User data will can be applyed only when the system boots.
+Since the `User data` will can be applyed only when the system boots.
+But remember!
+If your script already run on the machine, runninig the same code if not done correctly might casue issues, you are not running the Bash script on a fresh instalation anymore.